-Important: If you run the engine while the oil level in the crankcase is too low or too high, you may damage the engine.
+Important: If the oil level in the crankcase is too low or too high and you run the engine, you may damage the engine.

 Note: Use SAE 10W-30 for general use.
 You can use the other viscosities shown in the chart when the average temperature in your area is within the indicated range (Figure 8).